BroadbandForum/yang/OD-360/03-bbf.md

 *This requirement is derived from section [7.9.3](https://datatracker.ietf.org/doc/html/rfc7950#section-7.9.3) and section [9.11](https://datatracker.ietf.org/doc/html/rfc7950#section-9.11) of RFC 7950 @RFC7950.*

-The default case of a choice statement MUST not contain sole descendant leaf node of type "empty".
+The default case of a choice statement MUST not contain a sole descendant leaf node of type "empty".

 Section 7.9.3 states that "The default case is only important when considering the 'default' statements of nodes under the cases (i.e., default values of leafs and leaf-lists, and default cases of nested choices)."
 It also states that "The default values and nested default cases under the default case are used if none of the nodes under any of the cases are present.".

 Section 9.11 states that an empty type cannot have a default value

 In the example below, the choice 'manual' has a leaf with an empty type as the only child node.
-Since an empty leaf cannot have a default value, the behavior of an <edit-config> request that creates the  'transfer' container without providing any data for the choice 'how' will be the same irrespective of whether the default 'manual' statement is present or not.
+Since an empty leaf cannot have a default value, the behavior of an <edit-config\> request that creates the  'transfer' container without providing any data for the choice 'how' will be the same irrespective of whether the default 'manual' statement is present or not.

 The leaf 'manual' will not be created.